shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/5-troubleshoot-issue-connecting-virtual-machine-scale-set.md

    ## Review

-In this lab you have:
+In this lab you have performed:

-- Verified unresponsive website via public IP.
+- Verifying unresponsive website via public IP.
-- Checked NSGs and VM network settings.
+- Checking NSGs and VM network settings.
-- Identified load balancer rule issue.
+- Identifying load balancer rule issue.
-- Resolved by changing load balancer backend port to 80, making the website responsive.
+- Resolving by changing load balancer backend port to 80, making the website responsive.

 ## You have Successfully Completed the Lab